Stakely/stakely-docs/docs/staking-api/authentication.md

 :::info
 Authentication for these endpoints is based on JSON Web Tokens (JWT).
-Login endpoint returns a valid JWT.
 :::

-Once logged in with the user JWT JWT, you can create new API keys.
-The API key value is only returned upon creation.
+Once logged in with the user, you will receive a JWT that can be used to create new API keys.
+API keys are only returned upon creation.
 Be sure to copy and save the API key in a secure location.
-Afterwards, you can still manage, list, edit, and delete existing API keys.
+Afterwards, you can still manage, list, edit, and delete existing API keys with the login endpoint.

-Header user for API key authentication is `X-API-KEY`.
+The header used for API key authentication is `X-API-KEY`.

 For examples and pre-created code snippets in various programming languages, which will help you integrate our services smoothly, please refer to our API schema available [here](https://stakely.io).

 ## Security and Verification

 Ensuring the security of all transactions and data exchanges remains our top priority.
-To accomplish this, we have implemented a method where the signature of each HTTP response can be found in the header under the name "stakely-verification-signature".
+To accomplish this, we have implemented a method where the signature of each HTTP response can be found in the header under the name `x-signature`.
 This signature is the SHA256 hash of the HTTP response body, signed using the Elliptic Curve Digital Signature Algorithm (ECDSA) with the SECP256k1 curve.
 To verify the integrity and authenticity of the data received, you must use the corresponding public key, which is readily accessible on the expandable bellow.
 <details>
   <summary>**PUBLIC KEY**</summary>
   <div>
-    <div>Copy this value fro signature verification:</div>
+    <div>Copy this value for signature verification:</div>
     <br/>
     ```markup
     -----BEGIN PUBLIC KEY-----